House of Assembly of Jamaica

-Originally there were twelve districts represented.
+Originally, there were twelve districts represented.
 For many years, a high property qualification ensured that the House of Assembly was dominated by the White Jamaican planter class.
-However, to elect these representatives, the bar was lower for "freeholders", who just had to be white men with a house, pen or plantation, and owned black slaves.
+However, to elect these representatives, the bar was lower for "freeholders", who just had to be white men with a house, pen, or plantation, and owned black slaves.
 A law passed in 1840 allowed some blacks and mixed-race men to vote in elections to the Assembly, though they had to own property, so the white planters continued to dominate it.

+As a result of the Morant Bay rebellion, the Assembly voted to abolish self-governance in 1865.
+Jamaica then became a direct-ruled crown colony.